gohugoio/hugo/content/en/content-management/shortcodes.md

 : If the image needs to be hyperlinked, URL of the destination.

 target
-: Optional `target` attribute for the URL if `link` parameter is set.
+: Optional `target` attribute for the URL if `link` argument is set.

 rel
-: Optional `rel` attribute for the URL if `link` parameter is set.
+: Optional `rel` attribute for the URL if `link` argument is set.

 alt
 : Alternate text for the image if the image cannot be displayed.